dobsonke/Shenandoah-Visualizer-Eclipse-Plugin/README.md

   Select the JMC RCP plugins run config from Run -> Run Configurations in Eclipse which is a run config for Mission Control.
 It should run org.openjdk.jmc.rcp.application.product.
 Go to the arguments tab in Eclipse for the run config and add -Xbootclasspath/p:<path-to-tools.jar>.
     tools.jar is usually at $JAVA_HOME/lib/tools.jar

- 5. Go to the plugins tab in the Run Configurations for the same run config and select Add Plugins from the sidebar.
-Search for shenandoahvisualizer and select it.
+ 5. Go to the plugins tab and check off org.openjdk.jmc.feature.shenandoahvisualizer

  6. Apply and run it